Treasure Detectives: Cast

-Curtis Dowling

-Curtis Dowling has been authenticating art for over 20 years and lives in the US.
+Curtis Dowling has been authenticating art for over 20 years and lives near Tiverton Devon Uk and have a wife Marta, who is Polish and two children, Amalie and Lily.
 He has not only presented programmes like Put Your Money Where Your Mouth Is but also Hidden Paintings, Inside Out London and Inside Out Anglia.
 He has appeared on Rogue Traders, Cash in the Attic, Cash in the Celebrity Attic, Live from Studio 5, X-Ray and was the Consultant on the hit Channel 4 documentary 'Elizabeth Taylor - Auction of a lifetime' having thought the idea up in the first place.